albertnis/albert.nz/content/blog/north-west-circuit/index.md

 ## Transport to and on the island

 Transport to Rakiura / Stewart Island is via boat or plane.
 The boat is operated by [realnz](https://www.realnz.com/en/experiences/ferry-services/stewart-island-ferry-services/) and costs $99 each way from Bluff.
-I'd agree with their website that it is quite an experience; the Fouveaux Strait lives up to its name and even on a calm day those prone to seasickness (like myself) will be reaching for the sick bag during the hour-long crossing.
+I'd agree with their website that it is quite an experience; the Foveaux Strait lives up to its name and even on a calm day those prone to seasickness (like myself) will be reaching for the sick bag during the hour-long crossing.
 Get on the boat mentally prepared and with an empty stomach--or catch the plane.
 The [flight](https://www.stewartislandflights.co.nz/) is $240 return from Invercargill.
 It takes less than 30 minutes but is limited to 15kg baggage allowance.

 Water taxi services are available within the island.
 For $70 per person, they will shuttle you between Bungaree Hut and Oban, or Freshwater Hut and Oban.
 We used a taxi to skip our last day from Freshwater Hut to Oban--the taxi arrives at the landing adjacent to the hut at high tide then slaloms down Freshwater River at impressive speed, reaching Oban in about 45 minutes.
 You need at least three people to charter a boat (or get lucky and book onto an already-chartered boat) and you'll need to book ahead.
 Freshwater Hut has no cellphone reception and you're not guaranteed any reception from Rocky Mountain, either.
 There are two operators who sail to Freshwater Hut: [Rakiura Adventure](https://rakiura.nz/) and [Rakiura Charters](https://www.rakiuracharters.co.nz/).